LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

 Reshape
 ^^^^^^^
-The ``RAJA::Reshape`` method is designed as a simplified multi-dimensional pointer abstraction only requiring the pointer, dimensions, and prefered layout type based on a template specilization.
+The ``RAJA::Reshape`` method will provide developers a ``RAJA::View`` given a pointer, dimentions and a meta-layout.
-RAJA supports three template specializations for the ``RAJA::Reshape`` method.
-The first specilization is based on a right-most layout which follows standard C indexing (right most index has unit stride).
+Meta-layouts are predefined types which specify stride ordering.
+The first meta-layout is based on a right-most layout which follows standard C indexing (right most index has unit stride).
 The example below illustrates the following capability.